Tips for Traveling to Moscow, Russia

 Flying to Moscow

 The cheapest airplane tickets tend to be APEX, or Advance Purchase Excursion tickets.
-The require that you pay in full 21 days in advance, stay abroad for at least 7 days, and keep your stay under three months.
-Tickets from the US to Moscow are lowest from November to March (excluding Christmas/New Years Celebrations) during the tourist low tide, and are highest from June to mid-September and during the Christmas/New Years celebrations.
+They require that you pay in full 21 days in advance, stay abroad for at least 7 days, and keep your stay under three months.
+Tickets from the US to Moscow are lowest from November to March (excluding Christmas/New Years Celebrations) during the tourist low tide and are highest from June to mid-September and during the Christmas/New Years celebrations.

 Travel by Train in Europe

 If you plan to see more of Europe and more of Russia than just Moscow, then traveling by train may be a better option.
-Simply travel by plain to a European country and take the train from there into Moscow.
+Simply travel by plane to a European country and take the train from there into Moscow.
 Know that although the Eurail pass for unlimited travel is valid is sixteen countries, that Russia is not one of them.
-A Eurail flexi-pass may be a better options.
+A Eurail flexi-pass may be a better option.
 It allows a certain number of uses in a two-month time period.

 A Note on Russian Medical Care

 There are two options when it comes to medical emergencies in Russia for foreign nationals: going to a public hospital or seeking care in a private clinic.
 There are obviously two schools of thought when it comes to which to use as a foreigner.

 In Russia, foreign nationals can obtain medical care in the public hospitals free of charge, with nominal charges for certain medications.
 Russian doctors tend to run a high number of tests, but since the life expectancy in Russia is falling instead of rising, many do not trust public health centers.